Exploring the link between maternal asthma and child development

 Thanks to the generous support of the Hunter Children’s Research Foundation (HCRF), Professor Murphy and her team have been able to expand their important work.

 “HCRF funding is being used to investigate the neurodevelopmental outcomes of babies born to mothers with asthma,” she explains.
-“Specifically, we are defining how inflammation caused by asthma in pregnancy may be associated with neurodevelopmental differences in children.”

 This research is already making a difference.